MpumeleloNtobi/project-tsukuyomi/README.md

 Please try to use short and descriptive names as far as practically possible

 ### Definitions
-- Kabab-case: lowercase letters with hyphenation between words
+- Kabab-case: lowercase letters with hyphenation between words e.g. `variable-name`
+- camelCase: the first word is lowercase, and each subsequent word starts with a capital letter e.g. `variableName`
+- PascalCase: each word starts with a capital letter and no separators are used e.g. `VariableName`

 ### Directories
 - Kabab-case